boardfish/dissertation/contents/5-results-and-discussion.md

 The existing framework should serve to make the following features straightforward to implement.
 Security, basic stability, and social features take priority.
-Blacklight would be in a deployable state with features listed under **Immediate Priorities** - these would provide a stable experience with strong social links between users.
+Blacklight would be in a deployable state with features listed under **Immediate Priorities**---these would provide a stable experience with strong social links between users.
 Particularly, the increase in test coverage would make Blacklight a more stable platform on which to develop.